-These volumes contain biographies of 19th and 20th century Savannahians written by history students at Armstrong Atlantic State University from 1975 through 1994.
+These volumes contain biographies of 19th and 20th century Savannahians written by history students at Armstrong State University from 1975 through 1994.

-A project of Armstrong Atlantic State University's History Department featuring image and text databases related to the history of Savannah.
+A project of Armstrong State University's History Department featuring image and text databases related to the history of Savannah.

 A collection of Armstrong student's work from across the disciplines.